Apply for Transfer Admission

 - Each institution is different, but usually a Dean of Students or Pre-Law Advisor’s office completes this form.
 The form is usually completed on the basis of the school’s records.

-- A current copy of your LSAC’s Credential Assembly Service report, which may be ordered from the Law School Admissions Council.
-Your LSAC’s Credential Assembly Service registration period will extend for five years from your original registration date.
+- A current copy of your LSAC Credential Assembly Service (CAS) report, which may be ordered from the Law School Admissions Council.
+Your LSAC CAS report registration period will extend for five years from your original registration date.

 - Official transcripts of all undergraduate and graduate work.

 - Final official transcripts, with degree and conferral date (if applicable) displayed, from all undergraduate post-secondary academic institutions listed on your LSAC CAS report are required prior to registration.
-Additionally, enrolling students are required to submit official transcripts for all graduate courses attempted and/or completed.
 If you have completed a graduate degree program, then the final transcript must display the degree and degree conferral date.

 - Transcripts submitted to LSAC during the application process are sufficient to meet this requirement unless they were in-progress at the time of submission to LSAC.
 In those cases where an in-progress transcript was submitted to the LSAC, we will require a final version sent to our office.

 - Law school grades for the entire first year.
 Although we prefer an official transcript, we realize that it may be difficult in some cases to obtain one until late summer.
 Therefore, we will consider photocopies or screenshots of your grade reports or some other account of your grades.
-Unofficial grade reports may be emailed directly to our office at email@example.com.
+Unofficial grade reports may be uploaded directly to your application via the status checker.
 Although we may be able to reach a tentative decision to admit on the basis of unofficial grades, we are not able to offer admission to any applicant without first receiving an official transcript.

 - A one to two page résumé detailing your academic, extracurricular, and professional activities since high school.

 - An application fee of $85.00, payable to Harvard Law School.
 Fee waivers may be requested prior to June 1.
-Please contact firstname.lastname@example.org for more information on requesting a fee waiver.
+Please complete the Transfer Fee Waiver Request Form to request an application fee waiver from HLS.

 Deadline for Submission of Materials

-The deadline for completing transfer applications is June 15, but we encourage you to complete your application as early as possible.
+The deadline for completing transfer applications is June 17, 2019 at 11:59 PM but we encourage you to complete your application as early as possible.